GhentCDH/UGent-Huisstijl-Bootstrap5/readme.md

 ### Building
 run `$ npx mix watch` to build and start a development webserver.
 Mix will recompile every time you change a file.
 Browsersync will automatically monitor your files for changes, and inject any changes into the browser - all without requiring a manual refresh.

-run `$ npm mix --production` if you're ready to build for production.
+run `$ npx mix --production` if you're ready to build for production.

 ## Documentation
 - [Bootstrap v5.2 Docs](https://getbootstrap.com/docs/5.2/getting-started/introduction/)